jamstack/jamstack.org/src/site/generators/publii.md

 twitter: getpublii
 ---

-Publii is a desktop-based CMS for Windows and Mac that makes creating static websites fast and hassle-free, even for beginners.
+Publii is a desktop-based CMS for Windows, Mac and Linux that makes creating static websites fast and hassle-free, even for beginners.

 Unlike static-site generators that are often unwieldy and difficult to use, Publii provides an easy-to-understand UI much like server-based CMSs such as WordPress or Joomla!, where users can create posts and other site content, and style their site using a variety of built-in themes and options.
 Users can enjoy the benefits of a super-fast and secure static website, with all the convenience that a CMS provides.